Philadelphia - Washington DC (139 miles)

 .
 We will have dinner in historical Chinatown

-When the Mariposa Toronto Harbour Cruise is closed, we will visit Ripley's Aquarium of Canada and Casa Loma instead.
+Note: In winter, we will visit Ripley's Aquarium of Canada and Casa Loma instead when the Mariposa Toronto Harbour Cruise closed.

 Niagara Falls Canada, ON